Why did you review the Cemeteries Management Plan?

 Our cemetery staff provide information and advice, manage the paperwork, handle bookings and carry out burials and cremations.
 Record keeping is a legislative requirement.
 General enquiries about historic cemetery records are increasing.

-What cemeteries will the plan cover and where are they?
+What cemeteries does the plan cover and where are they?

 Mākara Cemetery is the where most burials occur as Karori Cemetery is nearly full.